 Create a spatial index on a generated column

-A generated column is a special column in a database table.
-For more information, see Generated column operations.
+A generated column is a special type of column in a database table.
+For more information, see Operations on generated columns.

-The following examples show how to create a spatial index on a generated column:
+The following example shows how to create a spatial index on a stored generated column:

 CREATE TABLE `receivable_items` (